 - The Cotisation Foncière des Entreprises (CFE), based the rateable value of the business property;

 How much you pay depends on turnover.
-For example, in 2015, if your turnover is less than EUR 10,000 you will be taxed EUR 210–500; a turnover between EUR 10,000 and EUR 32,600 will incur up to EUR 1,000 and a turnover of between EUR 32,600 and EUR 100,000 you could pay up to EUR 2,100 EUR.
-New businesses get 100 percent relief in the first year of trading and 50 percent in the second.
-The tax is payable in December of each year or in two instalments.
+For example, in 2016, if your turnover was less than EUR 10,000 you will be taxed EUR 212–510; a turnover between EUR 10,000 and EUR 32,600 will incur up to EUR 1,009; a turnover of between EUR 32,600 and EUR 100,000 you could pay up to EUR 2,119; up to EUR 6,559 for a turnover more than EUR 500,000.

 - www.impots.gouv.fr is the official website for the French tax authority.